technofocus-pte/copltagnthnsolgd/LabGuides/Lab 1/Lab 1.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image114.png)

-11. Now to collect the necessary user information, add question nodes to the topic.
+3. Now to collect the necessary user information, add question nodes to the topic.

-12. Click on + sign to add a new node, select Ask a question option to add the question node
+4. Click on + sign to add a new node, select Ask a question option to add the question node

-&nbsp;

-6. To configure the question node, click inside the “Enter a message” box to add the agent’s question, then click “Identify” to choose the appropriate input type, and finally set the variable name for storing the user’s response.
+5. To configure the question node, click inside the “Enter a message” box to add the agent’s question, then click “Identify” to choose the appropriate input type, and finally set the variable name for storing the user’s response.